balenaltd/handbook/Scratch-Pad.md

 > An alternative would be to use the API directly to retrieve the same information like this: `curl "https://api.resin.io/v1/device?\$filter=uuid%20eq%20'<the_device_uuid>'" -H "Content-Type: application/json" -H "Authorization: Bearer <your_auth_token>"`.
 Here is also the documentation page for our API https://docs.resin.io/runtime/data-api/

-### User want's staged releases to a fleet of devices
+### User wants staged releases to a fleet of devices
-Alt title: User want's to set some devices to run a specific app commit
+Alt title: User wants to set some devices to run a specific app commit

 Solution:
 The [staged-releases repo](https://github.com/resin-io-playground/staged-releases) is a collection of scripts that demonstrate some of the new API endpoints offered on resin.io to enable the more fine grained control of app updates across a fleet of devices.
 These scripts simply show how to use the available primitives and in the near future this functionality will be surfaced on the UI and via the CLI.